 - Reduced symptoms of chronic pain conditions: Cryotherapy may help reduce symptoms of chronic pain conditions such as fibromyalgia and complex regional pain syndrome.

 - Improved circulation: Cryotherapy can help improve circulation by constricting blood vessels and then dilating them when the treatment is finished, which can promote healing and reduce inflammation.

 - Improved mood: Cryotherapy has been shown to improve mood and reduce symptoms of depression and anxiety.

 - Improved sleep: Cryotherapy may help improve sleep via inflammation relief and increased relaxation.

-- Reduced risk of certain diseases: Cryotherapy may help reduce the risk of certain diseases that are linked to inflammation, such as heart disease, diabetes, and cancer.
+- Reduced risk of certain diseases: Cryotherapy may help reduce the risk of certain diseases that are linked to inflammation, such as heart disease and diabetes.